What is ECO?

 The Energy Company Obligation (ECO) is a government energy efficiency scheme in Great Britain to help reduce carbon emissions and tackle fuel poverty.

 The scheme began in April 2013, and over time it has been amended.
-The latest changes to the scheme occurred in 2017, and apply to measures installed from 1 April 2017.
-We have termed the latest version of the scheme as ECO2t.
+The latest policy, ECO3, commenced on 3 December 2018, and applies to measures completed from 1 October 2018.

 You can also read more about the previous versions of ECO on our website.